-At the time of this writing (mid-2020), dnssec-policy is still a relatively new feature in BIND.
-Although it is the preferred way to run DNSSEC in a zone, it is not yet able to automatically implement all the features that are available with a more "hands-on" approach to signing and key maintenance.
-For this reason, we cover alternative signing techniques in Alternate Ways of Signing a Zone.
+dnssec-policy is the preferred way to run DNSSEC in a zone, but sometimes a more "hands-on" approach to signing and key maintenance is needed.
+For this reason, we cover manual signing techniques in Manual Signing.

 12.5.5 Working With the Parent Zone